 Bromocriptine and colesevelam are oral agents approved by the FDA for glucose-lowering.
 They have limited impact on blood glucose in many patients. [ ] Bromocriptine may cause gastrointestinal side effects.
 Colesevelam, originally approved as a bile-acid sequestrant, requires multiple doses per day, and may bind other medications.
 Neither of these agents is widely used for glucose control at present.

-Insulin therapy is required for severe hyperglycemia and is an option when metformin monotherapy or multidrug regimens are inadequate.
+Insulin therapy is required if there is evidence of ongoing catabolism (weight loss, hypertriglyceridemia and ketosis), symptoms of hyperglycemia (polyuria and polydipsia) or when HbA1c (>10.0%) or blood glucose (≥300 mg/dL) levels are very high and is an option when metformin monotherapy or multidrug regimens are inadequate.
 Because of the progressive loss of beta-cell function that characterizes the natural history of type 2 diabetes, insulin therapy is often required over time to overcome the insulin deficiency that accompanies progressive beta-cell loss in longer-standing type 2 diabetes.

 Insulin treatment should be considered at the time of diagnosis if glucose level is ≥300 mg/dL or if HbA1c is ≥10%.
 Metformin is typically used adjunctively, in the absence of nausea, vomiting, or volume depletion.